chainify/nolik/README.md

 `docker compose -f docker-compose.bob.yml pull`

-Run Substrate ans IPFS nodes
+Run Substrate and IPFS nodes

 `docker compose -f docker-compose.bob.yml up -d`

-This will start a PoA-based blockchain node with a validator role.
+Running this command will start a PoA-based blockchain node with a validator role.
 It will start generation blocks after connecting to the BootNode.

-To print and follow the logs run
+To print and follow the logs, run

 `docker logs -f nolik-node --tail 200`